lspashwin29/Tutorials/README.md

 1. Writing data to googlesheets directly from R. If you are a person who uses R for data manipulation and googlesheets to share your results with others, take a look at this document!
 It hardly takes 2 minutes!

-Check this space for more tutorials that might be helpful!
+Check this space frequently for more tutorials!